MilanSuk/sky_agent/README.md

 ## Example prompts
-"What is the population of Prague, Paris and Los Angeles?
-Use OpenStreetMap's Nominatim API to get latest data."
+*"What is the population of Prague, Paris and Los Angeles?
+Use OpenStreetMap's Nominatim API to get latest data."*
 - agent calls `create_new_tool` to create new tool `get_city_population`.
 - agent calls 3x `get_city_population` to get population numbers.
 - agent answers.

-"Search the web for How many stars are in the universe?"
+*"Search the web for How many stars are in the universe?"*
-- agent call 'web_search'(Perplexity returns few paragraphs)
+- agent call `web_search`(Perplexity returns few paragraphs)
 - agent answers.

-"Compute amount of burn calories in 'morning_run.gpx' file."
+*"Compute amount of burn calories in 'morning_run.gpx' file."*
 - agent calls `create_new_tool` to create new tool `calculate_calories_from_gpx_file`.
-- agent calls `get_user_info` to get "weight_kg".
+- agent calls `access_disk` to get weight of the user.
+- agent writes and execute SQL query to get weight of the user.
 - agent calls `calculate_calories_from_gpx_file` to get calories.
 - agent answers.
 - *note: you need to have file 'morning_run.gpx' in repo folder!*

+*"Send email to <email_address>.
+Subject: Test mail.
+Body: Hi there!"*
+- agent calls `create_new_tool` to create new tool `send_email`.
+- agent calls `access_disk` to get STMP login information
+- agent writes and execute SQL query to get STMP login information from database.
+- agent calls `send_email`.
+- *note: put email login into database(password_id) and passwords.json(plain passwoord)

-## Compile
+## Compile & Run
 Model settings:
 - Open `models.go` and replace `<your_api_key>`.
 - If needed, edit constants `g_model_agent`, `g_model_coder`, `g_model_search`.